Jhonnyr97/AIChatSQL/README.md

 # AIChatSQL

-AIChatSQL is a powerful tool that translates natural language queries into SQL and delivers meaningful responses in natural language.
+AIChatSQL is a powerful tool that translates natural language into SQL and delivers meaningful responses in natural language.
 It seamlessly integrates with your database, offering an efficient way to interact with your data.

 ## Features